winitzki/scall/tutorial/programming_dhall.md

 Both universal quantifiers (`∀(R : Type)` and `∀(B : Type)`) are used with function types of the form of natural transformations.
 So, we need to assume that all functions with type signatures `∀(B : Type) → P B → R` are natural transformations with respect to `B`, and all functions with type signatures `∀(R : Type) → (∀(B : Type) → P B → R) → R` are natural transformations with respect to `R`.
-These assumptions are satisfied automatically if we are working with functions implemented in Dhall.
+These assumptions are satisfied automatically if we are working with functions implemented via fully parametric code.

 Begin by considering the type `∀(B : Type) → P B → R`.
 We can rewrite that type equivalently in a curried form, replacing the record type `{ seed : F B, step : B → A }` by two curried arguments of types `F B` and `B → A`: